chorpler/ADUSBCIM-USBCableChecker2/README.md

 ## Before use: Notes

-At the time of purchase, USBCABLECHECKER2 has a battery for operation confirmation.
+At the time of purchase, USB CABLE CHECKER 2 has a battery for operation confirmation.

 The insulation sticker is sandwiched between the main unit, so please remove it before use.